ted-spence-avalara/developer-dot/avatax/dev-guide/exemptions/exempt-due-to-entity-use-code.md

 }
 ```

-If the customer makes a choice, put that value in the "customerUsageType field on the CreateTransactionModel element:
+If the customer makes a choice, put that value in the <code>customerUsageType</code> field on the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/models/CreateTransactionModel/">CreateTransactionModel</a> element:

 ```json
 {